-- The risk profile of the portfolio remains broadly similar to the REIT investment universe.
-But it is tilted toward companies we consider to have better quality assets, management teams capable of adding shareholder value and somewhat less leverage.
-This provides the financial flexibility for their management teams to execute defined business plans.
+- The Fund’s risk profile remains broadly similar to the global property company investment universe.
+However, the Fund’s investments are tilted towards companies with what we believe are better quality assets, management teams capable of adding shareholder value and somewhat less leverage.
+We think these features provide the financial flexibility to enable these management teams to effectively execute their business plans.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.